 I hear from so many smart, hustling moms who are eager to move out of a crisis situation like a bad relationship, bad job, or bad town — and land on their feet.
 They might be ready to buy a house, or need to buy a new, reliable car.
 Maybe this is you.
 Perhaps you need a cash infusion to your business, or refinance student loans / credit card debt / medical bills.

-But your credit is low.
+But your credit score is low.
 Or: Your credit is completely shot.

 You need credit now, but repairing your credit, increasing your credit score and cleaning up your reports is daunting — complicated, expensive, and time-consuming.